maxschmittlaurin/port-scanner/README.md

 ## Description

-A script that detects which ports on a remote host are open.
+A script that detects which ports are open on a remote host.